-How Rackspace Bills for Bandwidth
+How Rackspace bills for bandwidth

 Although this method provides some level of protection against short traffic spikes, the disadvantage occurs during hours of lower use.
 With 95th percentile billing, your lower, off-hour use is billed at the higher 95th percentile rate.
-Traditionally, this period of lower bandwidth use is approximately 50 percent of the hours in the billing period, resulting in charges for bandwidth that you did not use.
+Traditionally, this period of lower bandwidth usage is approximately 50 percent of the hours in the billing period, resulting in significant charges for bandwidth that you did not use.

-©2016 Rackspace US, Inc.
+©2020 Rackspace US, Inc.